 The El Paso Film Festival is one of the region’s largest showcase of independently made narrative and documentary films.

 The El Paso Film Festival was created by filmmaker Carlos Corral in 2018 with the support of the El Paso Filmmakers organization.
-With the philanthropic help of the Paso Del Norte Foundation, the El Paso Film Festival screens original film showcases for aspiring filmmakers and for all who look to enjoy independent work that they won't see in a mainstream theater.
+With the philanthropic help of the Paso Del Norte Community Foundation, the El Paso Film Festival screens original film showcases for aspiring filmmakers and for all who look to enjoy independent work that they won't see in a mainstream theater.

 As the signature independent film festival of El Paso, the El Paso Film Festival brings quality short and feature films to its attendees and participants.
 Working to expand the introduction of new independent films, the festival inspires individuals and groups to embark on their creative journey to write and tell their story for the film and television industry.

 From narrative to documentary films, philanthropic support is given to everyone involved in the art of filmmaking.
-The Paso Del Norte Foundation and El Paso Film Festival have thus teamed up to support independent cinema in the southwest border region.
+The Paso Del Norte Community Foundation and El Paso Film Festival have thus teamed up to support independent cinema in the southwest border region.
 We look forward to seeing you at this year's spectacular event.

 Carlos Corral is a Texas filmmaker with true grit.
 With more than 12-years of experience working on a variety of high-profile television, documentary and feature film productions, he is among the most prolific personalities in the West Texas film scene.
 Known mostly as a location sound mixer, his credits include producer, editor and writer — just to name a few.
 Through his company, MindWarp Films, Carlos realizes his own story-telling passion by producing and participating in documentaries and narratives that tackle issues such as immigration, domestic abuse and politics.

 In his latest venture, Carlos is the Artistic Coordinator of the El Paso Film Festival.
-With the support of the El Paso Filmmakers organization, the Paso Del Norte Charitable Foundation and his company MindWarp Films, the festival will give movie lovers a chance to see original films by regional filmmakers on the rise.
+With the support of the El Paso Filmmakers organization, the Paso Del Norte Community Foundation and his company MindWarp Films, the festival will give movie lovers a chance to see original films by regional filmmakers on the rise.